Is Chlorine in Tap Water Really that Bad?

 The Ineffectiveness of Regular Filters Against Chloramine

-It tackles those stubborn contaminants with gusto, while standard filters fumble at the goal line.
+A high-grade catalytic carbon filter however, can do the trick.
+It tackles those stubborn contaminants with gusto, while standard filters may not perform as well.

 Solutions for Removing Chlorine and Chloramine from Tap Water